Pardon: Portugal

-In Portugal, the Heads of State – Kings or Presidents – have always enjoyed the prerogative of grace, being able to grant pardons, commuting or extinguishing sentences in the context of requests for clemency.
+In Portugal, the heads of state – kings or presidents – have always enjoyed the prerogative of grace, being able to grant pardons, commuting or extinguishing sentences in the context of requests for clemency.

-According to the Portuguese Constitution, the President of the Portuguese Republic has the power to pardon and commute sentences, on the proposal of the Government of the Portuguese Republic.
-This is the exclusive and discretionary competence of the President and is not subject to any conditions beyond the prior hearing of the Government, generally represented by the Minister of Justice.
-Requests or proposals for pardons are instructed by the Criminal Execution Court by referral from the Ministry of Justice and subsequently submitted to the President for consideration.
-The pardon is granted by Presidential Decree; if the pardon is denied, the President decides by order.
+According to the Portuguese Constitution, the president of the Portuguese Republic has the power to pardon and commute sentences, on the proposal of the Government of the Portuguese Republic.
+This is the exclusive and discretionary competence of the president and is not subject to any conditions beyond the prior hearing of the Government, generally represented by the minister of justice.
+Requests or proposals for pardons are instructed by the Criminal Execution Court by referral from the Ministry of Justice and subsequently submitted to the president for consideration.
+The pardon is granted by presidential decree; if the pardon is denied, the president decides by order.
 Traditionally pardons are granted during the Christmas period.
-The pardon can be revoked by the President of the Republic.
+The pardon can be revoked by the president of the republic.

-In 2019 the President granted two pardons.
+In 2019, president Marcelo Rebelo de Sousa granted two pardons.

 The pardon, as an individual, shall not be confused with amnesty or generic forgiveness, both of a general and abstract nature.
 Amnesty has retroactive effects, affecting not only the penalty applied but the past criminal act itself, which is forgotten, considered as not practiced (retroactive abolition of crime).
 Generic forgiveness focuses only on the penalties determined by the sentencing decision and for the future.
-It is the reserved competence of the Portuguese Parliamnent to approve generic amnesties and pardons.
+It is the reserved competence of the Portuguese Parliament to approve generic amnesties and pardons.

 Russia

-The President of the Russian Federation is granted the right of pardon by Article 89 of the Constitution of the Russian Federation.
-The chain of pardon committees manage lists of people eligible for pardon and directs them to the President for signing.
+The president of the Russian Federation is granted the right of pardon by Article 89 of the Constitution of the Russian Federation.
+The chain of pardon committees manage lists of people eligible for pardon and directs them to the president for signing.
 While President Boris Yeltsin frequently used his power of pardon (1998 – 7,000 to 8,000 cases), his successor Vladimir Putin is much more hesitant; he granted five pardons in 2014 and two in 2015.
+In 2021, Vladimir Putin officially pardoned six convicted offenders.

-A pardon can be requested at any time, although a one year waiting period is required between requests.
+A pardon can be requested at any time, although a one-year waiting period is required between requests.
+This right is granted to citizens of the Russian Federation by Article 50 of the constitution.

+The Regulation on the Procedure for Considering Requests for Pardon in the Russian Federation, which was approved by Executive Order No.787, states that a pardon may be granted to the following individuals: